ceph/ceph/doc/cephadm/adoption.rst

       cephadm ls

-   Before starting the conversion process, ``cephadm ls`` shows all existing daemons to have a style of ``legacy``.
-As the adoption process progresses, adopted daemons will appear with a style of ``cephadm:v1``.
+   Before starting the conversion process, ``cephadm ls`` reports all existing daemons with the style ``legacy``.
+As the adoption process progresses, adopted daemons will appear with the style ``cephadm:v1``.

 Adoption process
 ----------------

 #.
-Make sure that the ceph configuration has been migrated to use the cluster
+Make sure that the ceph configuration has been migrated to use the cluster's
-   config database.
-If the ``/etc/ceph/ceph.conf`` is identical on each host, then the following command can be run on one single host and will affect all
+   central config database.
+If ``/etc/ceph/ceph.conf`` is identical on all hosts, then the following command can be run on one host and will take effect for all hosts:
-   hosts:

    .. prompt:: bash #

       ceph config assimilate-conf -i /etc/ceph/ceph.conf

-   If there are configuration variations between hosts, you will need to repeat this command on each host.
-During this adoption process, view the cluster's configuration to confirm that it is complete by running the following
+   If there are configuration variations between hosts, you will need to repeat this command on each host, taking care that if there are conflicting option settings across hosts, the values from the last host will be used.
+During this adoption process, view the cluster's central configuration to confirm that it is complete by running the following
    command: